AdiPadi2703/Image-Inpainting-Using-GANs/README.md

 ## Results

 The results after training for a few epochs varied widely depending on the images as shown below.
-Faces which aren't facing directly at the viewer gave poor results probably due to a dataset imbalance.
+Faces that aren't facing directly at the viewer gave poor results probably due to a dataset imbalance.
 Also, articles such as glasses and hats were removed after inpainting as desired.
 The following samples are taken from the validation set.

 ### Samples where the model's performance was acceptable